groue/GRMustache/Guides/standard_library.md

 This would render "Bonjour" given a French localization for "Hello".

+*NB: HTML-escaping is done as usual: you localize HTML chunks here, there is no escaping.*

 When looking for the localized string is the main bundle, GRMustache replaces all variable tags with "%@":

     {{# localize }}Hello {{name}}{{/ localize }}

 This would render "Bonjour Arthur" given a French localization for "Hello %@".

+*NB: HTML-escaping is done as usual: you localize HTML chunks here, there is no escaping, but for `{{name}}`.*

 You can embed conditional sections inside: